ryantuck/ryantuck/README.md

 ### 2022 to present - Horizon3.ai

-I am currently (2024-03) managing the backend team of seven at this awesome cybersecurity startup.
-GraphQL, Neo4j, plus the basics.
+My latest role has been managing the backend team at this series-C cybersecurity startup.
+GraphQL, Neo4j, etc.

 ### 2020 to 2022 - Songspace